 The new article template was designed to be totally modular.
 This meant that new features and information types could be added and changed easily over time.
 It also worked well with our agile process, as we could focus on creating specific modules for each sprint.

-User testing was a massive component of this project, and I facilitated several rounds throughout the process.
+User testing was a massive component of this project.
 Given the nature of the site, testing in a realistic way was really important.
-During the sessions, I gave people actual cleaning tasks to do - using prototypes running on a mobile phone.
+During the sessions, we gave people actual cleaning tasks to do - using prototypes running on a mobile phone.

 This gave us a really good insight into the effectiveness of the content experience in real-world scenarios.
-It allowed us to highlight some important issues, and informed the presentation of cleaning guide content.
+It allowed us to highlight some important issues.

-Testing at an early stage also gave us important feedback on new features and content teams.
-This user feedback had a big affect on the strategy going forward.
+Testing at an early stage also gave us important feedback on new features and content teams. it had a big affect on the strategy going forward.

 A rare combination of both a great leader and expert practitioner in UX.
 Never fussed by the task at hand whether it is a large scale digital transformation or a minor tweak to make an experience exceptional.
 Chris puts everything in to expertly manage a team that ensures the very best work is produced.